MackoyS/wildlife-classification/README.md

 ## Image Classification Modeling
-For our classification modeling we started off with our baseline model, or the bare minimum accuracy that we had to beat.
+For my classification modeling we started off with my baseline model, or the bare minimum accuracy that we had to beat.
 The baseline model for this image classification is going to be if we randomly guessed 1 of the animal classes for every image.
 This would give us an accuracy of 12.5% (1/8).
 We could also use the ‘monkey_prosimian 10.151140%’ (its weight in the dataset) for an 15.11% accuracy.

 We then moved to an initial convolutional neural net model with 1 epoch followed with a model with an epoch of 10.
-Our first CNN model had an overall accuracy of 67% with our final model having an overall accuracy of 86%.
-Due to the length of processing time this took, a decision was made to finalize our model on the second attempt to ensure that a minimum viable product could be created to finalize this capstone project.
+My first CNN model had an overall accuracy of 67% with my final model having an overall accuracy of 86%.
+Due to the length of processing time this took, a decision was made to finalize my model on the second attempt to ensure that a minimum viable product could be created to finalize this capstone project.
 The best model found is the one that uses 10 epochs for its learning.
-This improved our accuracy from 15% to a final 86%.
+This improved my accuracy from 15% to a final 86%.

 ### Epoch 1 Model